thaines/helit/swood/readme.txt

 Stochastic Woodlands

+Note - this module has been superseded by the 'df' module.
+It should not be used by new code, and porting old code to the 'df' module might prove advantageous.

 An implementation of the method popularised by the paper 'Random Forests' by L. Breiman which is a refinement, with a decent helping of rigour, of the papers